daily-co/synthetic-network/README.md

 ```$ make minimal```

 The `minimal` image doesn't have a frontend to update the user network proxy
 (`rush`) settings (see example below).
-Instead, one needs to use the `QOS_SPEC`
+Instead, one can create a configuration
-environment variable to point to a configuration file.
-One way to add that
+file and place it at `/opt/etc/synthetic_network.json` which can be done by
-configuration file is by creating a new image based on the `minimal` image.
+creating a new container image based on the `minimal` image and copying a file
+to that particular location.
+If no configuration file is provided the example
+settings will be used (see `rush -h` below).

 ### Rush settings example